Our Top 22 Tips for Effective E-commerce in Ireland.

 21: Keep the User in Mind

 Everything you do should be done with the customer in mind.
-In order to do this, you should know who your customer is and if possible, what motivates them or why they buy from you.
+To do this, you should know who your customer is and if possible, what motivates them or why they buy from you.

-Get to know your customers Demographics and Psychographics, not just who they are and where they are but what interests they have, what motivates them.
+Get to know your customer’s Demographics and Psychographics, not just who they are and where they are but what interests they have, and what motivates them.

 22: Be honest and upfront about pricing.

 One of the biggest reasons people abandon their cart is unexpected additional costs that are added at checkout.
-While it’s not always possible to have free shipping or include shipping in the product price it is essential that you are upfront about any additional costs that may be incurred.
+While it’s not always possible to have free shipping or include shipping in the product price you must be upfront about any additional costs that may be incurred.

 This is particularly true if you provide international shipping where courier costs can vary considerably from region to region and be a major additional cost – sometimes being more expensive than the actual product itself.